 Overviews Of The Best Video Conferencing Hardware

-2. Logitech Group Video Conferencing Bundle – An audio/video conferencing bundle with HD video camera, speakerphone and expansion mics.
+2. Logitech Group Video Conferencing Bundle – Best for audio/video conference bundling.

 The Logitech Group Video Conferencing Bundle can launch video meetings with a plug-and-play USB connection and is optimized for up to 20 participants.
-This system offers D 1080p video with autofocus, digital pan/tilt/zoom, and premium Zeiss-certified optics.
+This system offers a D 1080p video with autofocus, digital pan/tilt/zoom, and premium Zeiss-certified optics.
 The zoom feature and stability of the camera are some of this hardware’s best features.
-It is compatible with all major video conferencing solutions, like Zoom, Gotomeeting, Web-ex, and Skype.
-This tool evaluated highly for its Number of Participants features, which allow the camera and microphone to accommodate up to 20 individuals per meeting room, which is substantially more than other competitors.
-The Logitech Group Video Conferencing Bundle starts at $1299.
+It is compatible with all major video conferencing solutions, like Zoom, Gotomeeting, Web-tex, and Skype.

-This is Logitech’s premier conferencecam specifically designed for business grade video meetings in huddle rooms and small conference rooms.
-Features include built in audio system features 3 microphones and multiple video resolutions, including ultra 4k, 1080p, and 720p.
-A stand out feature of this hardware is the wide angle camera, which can easily capture small the length of a conference room without warping.
+This software is compatible with Logitech’s premier ConferenceCam and is specifically designed for business grade video meetings in huddle rooms and small conference rooms.
+Features include a built-in audio system that features 3 microphones and multiple video resolutions, including ultra 4k, 1080p, and 720p.
+A stand out feature of this hardware is the wide-angle camera, which can easily capture the length of a conference room without warping.
 All of this for a very reasonable price, making it very suitable for small 5-6 person groups.
-The flexibility of the video resolutions scored this tool highly in the Features – Video Quality segment of the evaluation criteria; everyone using this tool should be able to find a resolution that works for their purposes and with any preexisting hardware.
-The Logitech Meetup starts at $899.99.

 The Owl Labs Meeting Owl is a 360° smart video conferencing camera that has the capability to highlight and shift focus to different people in the room when they speak.
-It combines mic, camera and speaker into one device and eight microphones pick up everyone within 12 feet.
+It combines mic, camera, and speaker into one device and eight microphones pick up everyone within 12 feet.
 Flexible and affordable, Owl Labs easily plugs-and-plays with common video conferencing software like Zoom, Meet, Skype, Slack, BlueJeans, GoToMeeting, and more.
 Owl Labs scores well in the evaluation criteria for Value for Price and Connectivity, as it is relatively inexpensive and connects easily with all popular web-based video conferencing software.
-Owl Labs starts at $799.

 The Logitech Brio Webcam weighs approximately 336 g and sports dimensions of 2.5 x 2.5 x 10.2 cm; it fasteners atop most computer monitors at the top of the screen for an easy, portable video conferencing solution with a 4k image sensor, high dynamic range (HDR), and autofocus.
-This tool is certified for skype for business and cisco, and compatible with popular video meeting apps including zoom, WebEx, BlueJeans, Facebook messenger, and more.
-This hardware scored highly in the Value for Price section of the evaluation criteria along with Usability thanks to the flexibility and portability of the tool.
-The Logitech Brio starts at $399.
+This tool is certified for skype for business and cisco, and compatible with popular video meeting apps including Zoom, WebEx, BlueJeans, Facebook messenger, and more.

 Other Video Conferencing Tools Options